 14. The Craft (1996)

 This cult 90s teen horror film follows a group of oddball teens who attempt to use witchcraft to improve their lives.
 When Sarah Bailey moves to Los Angeles, she falls in with a trio of girls whose lives are less than perfect.
 Sarah’s budding witch-powers attract the other girls all the more to her side, as they attempt to magick their way into happiness and popularity.
 Soon, the witchcraft goes sour, and Sarah must fight her way out of the morass she’s found herself in...

 Rob Zombie’s 2012 film practically fills the air with its feeling of dread.
 Heidi, DJ at a hard rock radio station and recovering addict, receives a record by a band she’s never heard of before, The Lords.
 As it plays, she has a vision of a group of Satan-worshipping women, damning a newborn child.
 Her visions continue even after the turntable is off, leading her to experience a number of terrors that seem to be connected to her heritage–she’s a descendant of one of the reverends who put the women in her vision to death.

 16. Eve's Bayou (1997)

-10-year-old Eve finds herself in a dire state of pain and confusion after realizing that her father (Samuel L. Jackson) has a habit of cheating.
+Ten-year-old Eve finds herself in a dire state of pain and confusion after realizing that her father (Samuel L. Jackson) has a habit of cheating.
 Hoping to soothe herself, Eve begins to spend more time with her aunt, a psychic counselor who has second sight.
 Young Eve, hoping to find some way to make her family whole again, attempts to learn how to use her own powers.
 This enthralling film is filled with turmoil, pain, and horror, as Eve attempts to discover what is real and what is witchcraft.

-Feature still from "The Witch" via Parts and Labor
+Featured still from "The Witch" via Parts and Labor